-To add own picture files to User materials list:
+To add your own picture files to the User materials list:

-- click Add and indicate the location of the directory on the disk in which they are stored (Fig. 171); - mark on of the files and click Open; - all files stored in this directory will be added to the User materials list in a new directory of the same name, as the original directory on the disk (Fig. 172); - pictures are available to use in the project straight away; - the number of added directories and files is unlimited; - to remove a directory with user's own textures, mark it by a single left-click and then select the Delete button.
+- click the Add button and indicate the location of a directory in which they are stored on the disk (Fig. 338 on the next page) (the pictures presented in the example are the property of the author of this manual); - select one of the pictures and click Open; - all files stored in this directory will be added to the User materials list in a new directory of the same name, as the original directory on the disk (Fig. 338); - pictures are available to be used in the project right away; - the number of added directories and files is limited only by the amount of free space on the disk; - to remove a directory with user's own textures, mark it by a single left-click and then select the Delete button.

-In the Materials tab besides the textures directories also a button opening the Paints Module is located - in the Paints field (described in Chapter 21), and a Materials section, in which previews of textures from currently selected directory are presented.
-In the bottom part of the pane there are icons of views, described in Chapter 16, point 4, enabling the user to change and saved views.
+In the Materials tab besides the textures directories also a button opening the Paints Module is located (described in details in Chapter 33, p.
+232) - in the Paints field, and a Materials section, in which previews of textures from currently selected directory are presented.
+In the bottom part of the pane there are icons of views, described in Chapter 28 (point 4 p.
+196), enabling the user to change and save views.